Implementing Self-Healing Infrastructure Patterns: Why Most SRE Teams Fail

 """

-The constraints block in the system prompt is not optional — its the guardrail.
-AI hallucinations in production are a real failure mode: an LLM agent that decides the best fix for a dependency conflict is to delete a lockfile, or worse, modify an unrelated config, can do serious damage.
-Sandboxed execution means the agents actions are limited to a defined blast radius.
+The constraints block in the system prompt is not optional — it’s the guardrail.
+AI hallucinations in production are a real failure mode: an LLM agent that “decides” the best fix for a dependency conflict is to delete a lockfile, or worse, modify an unrelated config, can do serious damage.
+Sandboxed execution means the agent’s actions are limited to a defined blast radius.
 It can create PRs.
 It cannot merge without CI passing.
 It cannot touch infrastructure configs.
 Shit happens — and when it does, you want the AI to fail safe, not fail spectacularly.

 Semantic caching is worth adding to the agent architecture: if the same CVE class was processed last week and resulted in a successful patch, the agent can retrieve that resolution pattern instead of re-running the full LLM inference.
 This cuts both latency and token costs on high-volume patch cycles.